Finding a Top Financial Advisor in Dallas, Texas

 True North Advisors, LLC

-Unlike the previous two firms, True North Advisors’ client base is not comprised of a majority of high-net-worth individuals.
-Instead, it’s divided between individuals and high-net-worth individuals.
+While True North Advisors’ client base is comprised of a majority of high-net-worth individuals, it also serves a number of individuals without a high net worth, retirement plans and charitable organizations.
 That being said, for True North Advisors to take you on as a client, you’ll need a minimum of $1 million in investable assets.

-True North Advisors is a fee-based firm.
-It has three certified financial planners (CFPs), which is on the lower side compared to many of the other firms on this list.
+True North Advisors is a fee-only firm.
+It has just two certified financial planners (CFPs), which is on the lower side compared to many of the other firms on this list.
+Aside from its CFPs, the firm boasts three certified private wealth advisors (CPWAs), two chartered financial analysts (CFAs), one certified public accountant (CPA), one chartered alternative investment analyst (CAIA) and one certified divorce financial analyst (CDFA).

-True North Advisors has been rated among the top independent wealth firms by authorities like Investment Advisors, Investment News and Barron’s.
+True North Advisors has been rated among the top independent wealth firms by authorities like Financial Times, AdvisoryHQ and D Magazine.

-True North Advisors, an employee-owned firm, was founded in 2005.
-The firm's founder and chief executive officer, Scott Wood, formed the firm on the belief that fee-based fee structures produce more impartial advice than commission-based fee structures.
-Its website claims that True North Advisors is one of the nation's first-fee-based firms.
+True North Advisors, LLC, an employee-owned firm, was founded in 2000.
+The firm's co-founder and CEO, Scott Wood, formed the firm on the belief that fee-only fee structures produce more impartial advice than commission-based fee structures.

 The firm’s approach is team-based.
 Notably, employees at True North are personally invested in the same strategies that they recommend to clients.